samfk6/installTensorflow-TX1/README.md

 Auto run all script and install tensorflow 1.2.0.
 Uses python 2.7.

+#### createSwap.sh

+Before installing TensorFlow, a swap file should be created (minimum of 8GB recommended).
+Use extra storage(SSD) to boot and buid tensorflow (least 25 GB)

 #### installPrerequisites.sh
 Installs Java and other dependencies needed.
 Also builds: